mlissner/michaeljaylissner.com/content/remap-caps-lock-as-backspace.md

 ## In Windows

 EDIT: I noticed that the picture doesn't have all the detail you need.
-The easier way to do this, is to download the registry key attached to this post, and to right click it, selecting merge.
+The easier way to do this, is to download [this registry key][1] post, and to right click it, selecting merge.
 After that, restart the computer, and you should be all set.

 To remap the caps lock to function as a backspace key in Windows, one must edit the registry keys.
 To do that, go to `Start > Run...`,